 - Chop potatoes into evenly sized chunks.
 Get them as even as possible so they will all cook the same.

-- Toss potatoes in olive oil and seasonings.
+- Toss potatoes in a large bowl with olive oil and seasonings.
 I use paprika, garlic powder, onion powder and salt and pepper as my go-to seasoning blend, and it’s fantastic on these roasted red potatoes.
 I also added some dried parsley.

-- Line a large rimmed baking sheet with parchment paper or a silicone mat.
-Spread the potatoes out in a single layer and roast for 20 minutes.
-Stir and flip potatoes over and roast for another 20 minutes.
+- Line a large rimmed baking sheet with parchment paper or a silicone mat or just spray it with cooking spray.
+Spread the potatoes in a single layer and roast for 20-30 minutes.
+Stir and flip potatoes over and roast for another 10-20 minutes and slide the sheet pan back into the oven.
 They are done when the largest piece can easily be pierced with a fork.

 - To serve, toss with some fresh parsley if you like and serve them hot.